 Long term care homes often face challenges with safety regarding power mobility devices.
 The high concentration of people who use power wheelchairs and people at high risk of injury from falls creates a challenge for therapists and staff to find solutions that maximize independence, while preventing undue risk to other residents.

-Dearness home in London is a municipally owned long term care home run by the City of London.
-The staff have a strong dedication to ensuring good care and maximizing the independence of residents regardless of ability.
-One resident, David, who drives a power wheelchair was struggling to navigate through the hallways and tight spaces at Dearness.
+Long-term care facility staff are often balancing the need to maximize the independence of residents with their safety.
+One resident, David, who drives a power wheelchair was struggling to navigate through the hallways and tight spaces at his facility.
 David has a friend who saw Braze Mobility present our product at the CNE Innovation Garage, and thought the Braze blind spot sensor system would help his friend navigate in his power wheelchair.

-Mary Beth, an occupational therapist at Dearness Home agreed that the Braze system would be a big help to David, and purchased a Training Kit for the home.
-A Braze Sentina from this kit was installed on David’s chair, so he could demo the system, and see whether it would help him to navigate throughout the home.
+His occupational therapist agreed that the Braze system would be a big help to David.
+The facility purchased a Training Kit for the home and installed it on David’s chair, so he could demo the system, and see whether it would help him to navigate throughout the home.
 When the system was installed on the chair, David was able to know what was around him, and navigate through corridors.
-Maddie and Pooja from Braze Mobility traveled to Dearness to see how the system helped, and David had some rave reviews.
+Maddie and Pooja from Braze Mobility traveled to the facility to see how the system helped, and David had some rave reviews.

-Unfortunately for David, there were multiple other residents that Mary Beth thought could benefit from the system, and he had to return the Training Kit Sentina.
-Mary Beth and David began to look into options for getting his own unit funded.
-Applications were sent to various assistive device funding organizations, including March of Dimes Canada.
+Unfortunately for David, there were multiple other residents that the therapist thought could benefit from the system, and he had to return the Training Kit Sentina.
+The therapist and David began to look into options for getting his own unit funded, and after a short wait his device received 100% funding.

-Braze and Mary Beth planned out a surprise for David, who was very excited to receive his Braze Sentina!
+Braze and the therapist planned out a surprise for David, who was very excited to receive his Braze Sentina!